-Consumables for Medical devices
+Consumables for Medical Equipment

-When your medical device is equipment that uses consumables, you may consider 3D printing these consumables.
+When your medical device is an equipment that uses consumables, you may consider 3D printing these consumables.
 When you need fast numbers of these parts, you may prefer to use injection moulding.
 However, when the numbers are a few hundred or even a few thousand per year, 3D printing might be a viable option.

 Medical models can be made with an SLA printer, making smooth, nice-looking models.
 However, if you require a bone model that needs to act as a bone (can be cut with a saw or screws placed), you can use the FibreTuff material.

 Surgical guides can be made with the SLA printer using medical-grade resins.
 SLA prints are usually more accurate, but fewer materials to choose from.
 The resins we work with can be sterilized using gamma, ETO or steam sterilization, and they were tested on cytotoxicity, sensitization and irritation according to ISO10993.
 We produce the guides in a cleanroom and package them in a sterile barrier pouch.